AlexBHarley/deepstream.io-website/src/tutorials/integrations/other-heroku/readme.md

 [![asciicast](https://asciinema.org/a/1vu68mmlip64a408i7mxzryis.png)](https://asciinema.org/a/1vu68mmlip64a408i7mxzryis)

-## Connect to the deepstream server
+## Connecting to the deepstream server

 To connect the the server you can open this [codepen example](http://codepen.io/timaschew/pen/RRrzjg?editors=1010) and change the `DEEPSTREAM_HOST` to your own host.

-You can play around with the codepen and uncomment the `record.set` line and change the value.
+You can play around with the codepen and uncomment the `record.set` line and change its value.
 If you comment out that line again you should still get the same output.

-But if you deploy some code changes or your [Heroku dyno goes on Standby](https://devcenter.heroku.com/articles/free-dyno-hours) and when it wakes up again the record data will be lost.
-To avoid losing any data you need to add a storage connector.
+By default, deepstream only stores data in memory, so if your [dyno goes into standby](https://devcenter.Heroku.com/articles/free-dyno-hours) and wakes up again the record's data will be lost.
+To avoid this you'll need to add a "storage connector".

-## Add a deepstream storage connector
+## Adding a deepstream storage connector

-Heroku provides [free addons](https://elements.heroku.com/addons) for databases, logging and more.
-Choose a free plan of [mongolab](https://elements.heroku.com/addons/mongolab) which provides a MongoDB instance in the cloud.
-The Heroku CLI provides a way do to the whole setup for you, so you don't need to create an account nor do you need to care about the credentials, which are automatically added to your Heroku app via a environment variable (`MONGODB_URI`).
+Heroku provides [addons](https://elements.Heroku.com/addons) for databases, logging and more.
+Choose a free plan of [mongolab](https://elements.Heroku.com/addons/mongolab) which provides a MongoDB instance in the cloud.
+The Heroku CLI provides a way do to the whole setup for you, so you don't need to create an account nor do you need to care about the credentials, which are automatically added to your Heroku app via an environment variable
+(`MONGODB_URI`).

 ```shell